cyrusobrien/cyrusobrien/_pages/photos.md

             <div class="item active">
                 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/FF3_1.jpg" alt="Slide 1" />
                 <div class="carousel-caption">
                     <p>Intake to the Florida Department of Corrections involved strip searches, haircuts, and the donning of a prison uniform.
-New prisoners also met with doctors, a classification officer, and the institutional chaplain, who informed them about the prison's religious programs and judged their religious disposition. ("Good," "Fair," "Poor," and "Superficial" were the most frequently noted evaluations.)
+New prisoners also met with doctors, a classification officer, and the institutional chaplain, who informed them about the prison's religious programs and judged their religious disposition.
+"Good," "Fair," "Poor," and "Superficial" were chaplains' most frequently noted evaluations.
 This man is sitting for his institutional mug shot in the early 1970s.
 His prison number is written on the plaque under his chin.</p>
                 </div>
             </div>